SGCB/DMD-instalador/README.txt

 For every dc element required as an authority is necessary to link it to a community and a collection.
 If they don't exist they'll have to be created.
 These dc elements have to exist in the file "dspace.cfg" and be authority controlled.
+If a pattern as contributor.* is given, new items will be created in this community for all the elements crontributor from the dspace schema.
 They are searched on the collections with no authorities and fullfilled with their unique values.
 The Servlet container is not required to be restarted.